-Mine’s hanging on our porch but this beauty will look great hanging on a mirror, interior door, or even propped on the mantle or bookshelf.
-I’ve never been a big seasonal decorator, except for some fun Spring, Thanksgiving, or 4th of July wreaths.
+Mine hangs on our porch but this beauty will look great hanging on a mirror, interior door, or even propped on the mantle or bookshelf.

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).

 - Foam Wreath Form 12″-14″